CyberT33N/javascript-cheat-sheet/README.md

 11. Compare two unsorted arrays
 12. Check if type is array
 13. Remove element from array by value
+14. Convert array of objects to single object

 # [Link](#_link)
 1. Get current link / domain